 In closing, it’s important to note that avoiding copyright images and using royalty-free images doesn’t mean you will avoid all legal troubles.
 However, it does greatly increase your chances of staying out of trouble.
 So, always be sure to check for updates on your rights as a creative professional.

-People say changing 30% of an image will somehow rescue you from copyright infringement.
-But that’s totally a statement without any legal documents.
+You may have heard that changing 30% of an image will somehow rescue you from copyright infringement.
+But this has no legal evidence.
 We highly recommend that you not believe this myth.

 You must take permission from the copyright owner before you use or edit it for commercial, personal, or any other purpose.